NapperJLG/CV/README.md

 [Rhythm Is A Maker](https://rhythm-is-a-maker.herokuapp.com/) | Drum sequencer, synth, chat program and all around good time | Javascript (Tone.js), Express, Jasmine, Karma, Cypress | https://github.com/NapperJLG/rhythm-is-a-maker
 [AceBook](https://secret-forest-11009.herokuapp.com/) | Facebook clone | Rails, PostgreSQL, RSpec, Capybara | https://github.com/NapperJLG/acebook-FiveGuys

-## Skills
+## Other Skills

 #### Troubleshooting & Problem solving

 - In my previous role as an engineer at a medical diagnostics company, I was tasked with keeping the in-house liquid dispensing robots running at full capacity.
 They were almost constantly in use over the course of the working day and problems would often arise seemingly at random.
 I had to narrow down the cause of the issue, fix it and verify that the robot was suitable for use again in a timely fashion to prevent any loss in production time.
-I feel that this skill has translated well to coding and that I could debug any issue with a combination of my own knowledge and online resources.
+I take the same approach with web development and I would be confident in debugging issues with a combination of my own knowledge and online resources.

 #### Self Directed Learning

-- When I joined AusDiagnostics, the robots that I was tasked with maintaining had never had any maintainance performed on them before.
-Through reading the manual and a bit of trial and error, I wrote a monthly and biannual maintanance protocol for the robots.
+- When I joined AusDiagnostics, the robots that I was tasked with maintaining had never had any maintenance performed on them before.
+Through reading the manual and a bit of trial and error, I wrote a monthly and biannual maintenance protocol for the robots.
 I then trained all new members of staff to follow these protocols.

-- I started learning to code by teaching myself HTML/CSS via online tutorials.
-While these tutorials helped me discover my love of coding, I felt that joining Makers and working with other likeminded individuals would help me turn coding from a hobby into a career.
+- I originally learned to code by teaching myself HTML/CSS via online tutorials.
+While these tutorials helped me discover my love of coding, I felt that joining Makers and working with other likeminded individuals would help me make a career move into web development.
 Makers Academy was as much about learning how to learn as it was about learning how to code.
 Over the course of my time at Makers, I became confident in Ruby, Javascript and a variety of frameworks and libraries in both languages.
 There were several occasions when I went from not knowing a library or framework ([Acebook](https://github.com/NapperJLG/acebook-FiveGuys) - Rails, [Rhythm Is A Maker](https://github.com/NapperJLG/rhythm-is-a-maker) - Tone.js) to building a full stack app in the space of a couple of weeks.

 #### Working in different group sizes